kubealex/event-driven-automation/assets/use-cases/mqtt.md

-# Kafka EDA integration
+# MQTT EDA integration

-This use case shows how Event Driven Automation can be integrated with Kafka, to interact with events streamed by other platforms
+This use case shows how Event Driven Automation can be integrated with MQTT messaging brokers, to interact with messages received from other platforms.

-This integration uses a containerized Kafka instance, present as a container in the [utils folder](../../utils) to handle the events.
+This integration uses a containerized [Mosquitto](https://mosquitto.org/) instance, present as a container in the [utils folder](../../utils) to handle the events.

-## Running Kafka container
+## Running Mosquitto container

-This integration uses a Kafka instance, present as a compose in the [utils folder](../../utils) to handle the events, that instantiates a container for Kafka, available on port _9092_ of the host.
+This integration uses a Mosquitto instance, present as a compose in the [utils folder](../../utils) to handle the events, that instantiates a container for Kafka, available on port _9092_ of the host.

 To properly configure it, replace the **ADVERTISED_HOST/IP** variable in [kafka compose](../../utils/podman-compose.yml) to match the IP that EDA Controller will need to contact, **it should not be localhost!**